Apollo

 Can I hire a campervan at the airport in Cairns?

-Jucy offers a complimentary shuttle with your rental.
-The other depots are easily accessible by taxi or Uber.
+Many campervan hire depots are easily accessible by taxi or Uber.

 The Self-drive Holiday in Cairns

-• Cost-Effective: A camper is hands-down the most affordable way to explore Tropical North Queensland.
+• Cost-Effective: A campervan is hands-down the most affordable way to explore Tropical North Queensland.
 As your accommodation and transport come rolled into one, you won’t have to fork out for pricey tours or hotels.

 • Convenience: Forget returning to the city once you finish sightseeing for the day.
 With a motorhome, you can cruise to the closest campsite and wake up within easy reach of tomorrow’s adventure.
-Less driving and more soaking up the sites.
+Less driving and more soaking up the sights.

 • Freedom: The flexibility of motorhome travel is tough to overstate.
 Choose where you’re going on a whim—there’s no need to stick to a set schedule.